oshiomah1/oshiomah1.github.io/_posts/2021-2-12-Week_4_Walkthrough.md

 <img src="https://github.com/jwestrob/jwestrob.github.io/blob/master/assets/img/ggkbase_create_account.png" width=250>

 When you do this, don't sign up with a real username- I have to give you each access to your bins manually, so I need your real names.
 If you do happen to use a different name or a username when signing up, let me know on slack so I can find you and give you access.
+Please use a reasonably complex password and either write it down or send it to me!

 In the meantime, let's go over binning principles.